kekse1/v3/docs/modules/README.md

 ## '**json**/'
 See the whole '**JSON modules**' section on the bottom, below the whole '**[JSON modules](#json-modules)**' section, all in the '**[API Documentation](#api-documentation)**' section..

+## '**local**/'
+This is for non-git files, which could be too big, or also binary data which can't really be managed by revision control systems.

+I started with the 'workshop/' directory, something I dug out (commented it with photos when I assembled my old PC) - but the photos are too big to publish them here (in this github repository).
+Additionally I will probably put my 'documents/', 'downloads/' and the 'gallery/' into here, so I just created a starting state.

+It's preferred to put here such files, which normally would reside under 'home/'. *There* you should just create a symbolic link to here! :)~

+And I'd recommend you to manage such files here, whereas you should put this directory in your `.gitignore`! ;)~

 ## '**scripts**/'
 At the moment there are also the following scripts (which you could delete), but the most important should be the